 The report provides an update on the performance of the OC Bus and OC ACCESS services by presenting the current trends and comparisons with OCTA-established performance standards for transit system safety, courtesy, and reliability.
 OCTA counts preventable vehicle accidents to evaluate system safety, customer complaints to assess courtesy, and uses both on-time performance and miles between road calls (MBRC) to measure service reliability.
-The report includes year-to-date performance through the third quarter, January, February, March, of fiscal year (FY) 2018-19.
+The report includes year-to-date performance through the fourth quarter, April, May, June, of fiscal year (FY) 2018-19.

-- Safety Both OC Bus service and OC ACCESS continue to exhibit strong performance in this area, exceeding the accident frequency standard of no more than one accident per 100,000 miles traveled. - Customer Service Customer service is measured by evaluating the number of valid customer complaints received.
-During this quarter, DOFR and OC ACCESS services both performed above the standards of no more than one complaint per 20,000 riders and for every 667 riders carried, respectively.
-CFR service did not meet the standard for this reporting period.
-The rise in valid complaints on CFR service is directly attributed to the loss of service (driver shortage) related to the implementation of the February 2019 Service Bid. - Reliability On-time performance (OTP) for OC Bus and OC ACCESS services was below target.
-Fixed-route OTP rates can be attributed to several factors including vehicle reliability, driver behavior, high passenger loads, construction, and dynamic traffic conditions.
+Safety - OC Bus service continues to exhibit strong performance in this area, exceeding the accident frequency standard of no more than one accident per 100,000 miles traveled.
+The number of preventable accidents recorded for OC ACCESS exceeded the one preventable accident allowed per 100,000 service miles.
+The attached report provides information on actions being taken to improve this area.

+Customer Service - Customer service is measured by evaluating the number of valid customer complaints received.
+During this quarter and for the year, DOFR and OC ACCESS services both performed above the standards of no more than one complaint per 20,000 riders and for every 667 riders carried, respectively.
+CFR service met the standard for the quarter (April to June), but fell slightly below the standard for the year.
+The rise in valid complaints on CFR service is directly attributed to the loss of service (driver shortage) related to the implementation of the February 2019 Service Bid.

+Reliability - On-time performance (OTP) for OC Bus and OC ACCESS services was below target.
+Fixed-route OTP rates can be attributed to several factors including vehicle reliability, driver behavior, dwell times at high activity bus stops, construction, and dynamic traffic conditions.
 Each service change provides staff with an opportunity to address changes in traffic patterns and impacts to service created by long-term construction projects through the scheduling process.
-To address other elements impacting OTP, corrective actions implemented to date include conducting route-level analyses to identify specific trouble points, conducting evaluations, conducting on-site timepoint observations, on-board communicating with drivers on problem routes, and coordinating with the various construction project teams as needed to identify impacts to OTP and minimize them during construction.
+To address other elements impacting OTP, corrective actions implemented to date include conducting route-level analyses to identify specific trouble points and trips, conducting on-board evaluations, conducting on-site timepoint observations, communicating with drivers on problem routes, and coordinating with the various construction project teams as needed to identify impacts to OTP and minimize those impacts during construction.
+The OTP for OC ACCESS continued to be impacted by an operator shortage.
+Recent ratification of the contractor's collective bargaining agreement is expected to support resolution of the operator shortage issue.

-MBRC for OC ACCESS service exceeded the standard while OC Bus service operated below standard.
-The completion of the 98 near-zero engine repowers at the end of the second quarter of FY 2018-19 has helped vehicle reliability for both DOFR and CFR.
-Efforts to address vehicle reliability for CFR have continued, including the implementation of additional maintenance training and the use of a more rigorous quality control process to improve vehicle repair procedures.
-The positive trend for MBRC for CFR OC Bus service is expected to continue through the fourth quarter with the continued corporate staff presence in the maintenance shop, and the recent hire of a new maintenance manager.
+MBRC for DOFR and OC ACCESS service exceeded the standard while CFR service came in below standard.
+The completion of the 98 near-zero engine repowers at the end of the second quarter of FY 2018-19 helped vehicle reliability for both DOFR and CFR.
+The MBRC for CFR OC Bus service improved through the quarter and is expected to continue trending favorably toward the standard with the continued focus on performance in this area.